 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Jotron AS reported total greenhouse gas emissions of approximately 2,205,900 kg CO2e.
-This includes 14,400 kg CO2e from Scope 1 emissions, 16,500 kg CO2e from market-based Scope 2 emissions, and a significant 2,175,100 kg CO2e from Scope 3 emissions, which encompasses areas such as business travel (1,026,400 kg CO2e) and upstream transportation and distribution (838,200 kg CO2e).
-Comparatively, in 2023, Jotron's emissions were about 869,800 kg CO2e for Scope 3, with Scope 1 and Scope 2 emissions reported at 16,400 kg CO2e and 38,900 kg CO2e, respectively.
-This indicates a substantial increase in Scope 3 emissions over the year.
+In 2024, Jotron AS reported total carbon emissions of approximately 2,205,900 kg CO2e, with emissions distributed across various scopes: 14,400 kg CO2e (Scope 1), 16,500 kg CO2e (Scope 2, market-based), and 2,175,100 kg CO2e (Scope 3).
+The Scope 3 emissions were significantly influenced by business travel (1,026,400 kg CO2e) and upstream transportation and distribution (838,200 kg CO2e).
+In 2023, Jotron's emissions were lower, totalling about 1,020,800 kg CO2e, with Scope 1 at 16,400 kg CO2e, Scope 2 at 38,900 kg CO2e (market-based), and Scope 3 at 869,800 kg CO2e.
+This indicates a substantial increase in emissions from 2023 to 2024, particularly in Scope 3 categories.
 Jotron has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 greenhouse gas emissions by 50% by 2030, using 2018 as the base year.
-This target has been validated by the Science Based Targets initiative (SBTi) and is aligned with the goal of limiting global warming to 1.5°C. The company also plans to measure and reduce its Scope 3 emissions, reflecting a comprehensive approach to tackling its overall carbon footprint.
-These commitments position Jotron as a proactive player in the technology hardware and equipment sector, headquartered in Norway, as it seeks to enhance its sustainability practices and contribute to global climate goals.
+This target has been validated by the Science Based Targets initiative (SBTi) and is aligned with the goal of limiting global warming to 1.5°C. Additionally, Jotron is committed to measuring and reducing its Scope 3 emissions, reflecting a comprehensive approach to climate action.
+These commitments position Jotron as a proactive player in the technology hardware and equipment sector, headquartered in Norway, as it seeks to mitigate its environmental impact and contribute to global sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents